ElliotNB/nimbly/README.md

 5. **`destroy()`** - This method will remove this.jqDom from the DOM and delete the observable that was created during initialization.
 If the component initialized any child components, then those will be destroyed as well.
 This helps ensure that memory usage does not balloon after repeated refreshes and UI updates.
 	* *Parameters:* None.
 	* *Returns:* Nothing.

+6. **`eachChildComponent`** - This method will iterate over each component that has been registered as a child of the current component.
+This method accepts one parameter, a callback function.
+That callback function invoked upon each interation of `eachChildComponent`.
+The callback function is passed three parameters: 1. a reference to the child component instance, 2. the template section the component belongs to, and 3. a method that when invoked will unregister and destroy the child component.
+	* *Parameters:*
+		* `handler` - function, required, accepts three parameters: 1. the current section name (string), 2. the child component (object) and 3. a callback method to remove the child component (function)

 ## Protected